TukuToi/tukutoi-search-and-filter/README.txt

 With TukuToi Search & Filter you can build custom Queries and Front End filters, to search thru your Post, Terms or Users.

 == Changelog ==

+= 2.17.0 =
+* [Added] Support Conditionals in Loops, and ShortCodes in attributes in loops, while retaining query capability
+* [Changed] ShortCode declarations now support a `inner` key, declaring whether ShortCodes is allowed inside attributes

 = 2.16.2 =
 * [Fixed] Shenanigans with Nested and Attribute ShortCodeds in Loops